Jesse C. Dickey

 Jesse Column Dickey (February 27, 1808 – February 19, 1890) was a Whig member of the U.S. House of Representatives from Pennsylvania.

-Biography
+He also served in the Pennsylvania House of Representatives.

+Early life

-Jesse C. Dickey was born in New Castle, Pennsylvania.
+Jesse Column Dickey was born on February 27, 1808, in New Castle, Pennsylvania.
 He moved with his parents to New London, Chester County, Pennsylvania, in 1812.
+He graduated from New London Academy.

+Career

-He graduated from New London Academy and began teaching school at Hopewell Academy in 1828.
+Dickey began teaching school at Hopewell Academy in 1828.
 He also engaged in agricultural pursuits.

-Dickey was a member of the Pennsylvania House of Representatives from 1842 to 1845.
+Dickey was elected as a Whig to the Pennsylvania House of Representatives, representing Chester County.
+He served from 1843 to 1845.
 He elected as a Whig to the Thirty-first Congress.
 He was an unsuccessful candidate for reelection to the Thirty-second Congress.
-He served as quartermaster and later paymaster in the United States Army during the American Civil War.
+During the American Civil War, he served under Cassius M. Clay during the Defense of Washington.
+He then was quartermaster and later paymaster in the United States Army.
+He served until June 1866.
+He traveled extensively in his role as paymaster and worked in St. Louis and New Orleans.

+Personal life

-On December 11, 1834, he married Margaret J. Dickey, the daughter of Col. David Dickey of Hopewell Cotton Mill, near Oxford, Chester County, Pennsylvania.
+On December 11, 1834, he married Margaret J. Dickey, the daughter of Col. David Dickey of Hopewell Cotton Mill, near Oxford.
 They had nine children.
+His daughter Letitia married Aaron B. Storey.

-He died in New London in 1891, and was interred in New London Presbyterian Church Cemetery.
+Dickey died in New London in 1891, and was interred in New London Presbyterian Church Cemetery.